seed-labs/seed-labs/lab-setup/virginia-cyber-range/README.md

   - It seems that the problem is caused by the base.
 This is a problem with the emulator, not the range.
-We have already found a solution, and are working on fixing it on our side.
+We have already found a solution, and are fixing it on our side.

 - To run the emulator-based labs, the memory of the VM should be 8GB.